SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 ## Exercise 11.4 - Configure Approuter for Redirect

-Your application will be available at https://<approuter-url>/<app/id> and the application router will not redirect traffic that hits the root URL.
-In this step, you will change this.
+Your application will be available at `https://<approuter-url>/<app/id>` and the application router will not redirect traffic that hits the root URL.
+In this step, you will change this, so your application will be available also on the root of `https://<approuter-url>/`.

 1. Open file `SensorManager/webapp/manifest.json`.